joeeyaura/AuraEditor/README.md

   * Autoformatting and minimizing for JSON
   * auto quote escaping and unescaping for JSON
   * Detachable tabs
+  * Object to Json and Json to Object Gen
   * and more..